The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 The gleam of teeth in his smile said that he had at least one idea.
 He considered her proffered hand, her unspoken promise of confirmation for only the space of a few seconds before he stepped forward to accept.

 It was strange to help him with the assorted straps and buckles crisscrossing his body, stranger to watch his hands baring her skin.
-She stepped back into his arms once past the intricacies of each other's clothing, mouth against his, murmuring vague protest as his inexperienced caresses were too harsh in some places, far too gentle in others.
+She stepped back into his arms once past the intricacies of each other's clothing, mouth against his, murmuring in protest as his inexperienced caresses were too harsh in some places, far too gentle in others.

 The way she jerked her hips forward against his hand was taken for assent even before her murmured "Yeah," before she traced down his stomach and wrapped her hands around him in return.
 "Like this?"